19 Ways To Tackle Your Budget and Manage Your Debt

 Debt is a growing problem in America.
-Total household debt was over $14 trillion in the first quarter of 2021, according to the Federal Reserve Bank of New York.
+Total household debt was over $15.58 trillion in the last quarter of 2021, according to the Federal Reserve Bank of New York.

 The bulk of that amount was comprised of mortgage debt, followed by student loan, auto loan and credit card debt.
 Cutting your expenses and bills can help manage your debt but often only provide minimal assistance.
 Fortunately, whether you're drowning in debt or just want to pay down what you owe more quickly, there are several budgeting strategies you can use.
 See how you can dig yourself out of debt.

 Although adhering to a budget might seem like a lot of work, you can make the task simpler by using a budget template.
 You can find tons of budget template options online to download.

 Look for a budget planner that fits well with your lifestyle.
 For example, if your income and expenses are straightforward, choose a basic template.
 But for extra categories or other bells and whistles, look for one you can customize.

 POLL: Are You Concerned That Social Security Benefits Will Be Reduced During Your Lifetime?